rhcs-dashboard/ceph-dev/README.md

 docker-compose logs -f ceph
 ```

-You can open the dashboard at http://localhost:$DASHBOARD_HOST_PORT when you see something like this in the logs:
+You can open the dashboard at http://localhost:$DASHBOARD_HOST_PORT when you see in the logs something like this:
 ```
 ceph    | ℹ ｢wdm｣: Compiled successfully.
 ```